jbasko/pg-objects/README.md

     - DatabaseOwner:d+u
 ```

-Another major problem is how privileges such as `ON ALL TABLES` apply only to existing tables and for
+Another major problem is how privileges such as `ON ALL TABLES` apply only to existing tables.
+For
 tables created later one must `ALTER DEFAULT PRIVILEGES` which require knowing in advance who is going
-to create the objects (tables) to which the default privileges apply.
+to create the objects (tables) to which these default privileges apply.

 ### Permissions Model